- Location: Alabama

 - By mail

-Please remember you can only drive with your expired license as long as it's within the 60-day grace period.
+Please remember you can only drive with your expired license as long as it's within the grace period of 60 days.
 After that, you can no longer legally drive.
 You can look at the date on your driver's license or check your driving record to determine if your license is expired and, if so, for how long.

 Too, license suspension often brings increases in your car insurance rate.
 If this happens to you, it's a good idea to shop around for a lower rate.